tmshader/wishlist-template/README.md

 1. The first thing to take a look at is `_config.yml` where you can configure your website domain, the snow effect and whether you'd like to track the website traffic with Umami.

+    The snow effect has quite a few configuration options and they are all explained in the config file.
+Here is the list of things you can configure about the snow effect:

+      - Enable or disable the effect
+      - The opacity of the effect
+      - Whether to have it in front of or behind the main content
+      - The amount of variance between the sizes of the snowflakes

 2. Next you have to edit `index.md` which contains your wishlist!

     You only need to edit between the `---` characters.